On this page

 \dv{f}{x} % use \frac{df}{dx} instead

-Here's an example of defining custom macros in your KaTeX configuration:
+Custom macros in KaTeX configuration:

 javascript